biokomputer/dsl/CONTRIBUTING.md

 ## Testing

-Browseek uses the `unittest` framework for testing.
+Biocomp uses the `unittest` framework for testing.
 When adding new features or making changes, please ensure that the existing tests pass and add new tests to cover the changes.

 To run the test suite, use the following command:
 ```